 Partly because of his acrobatic style, partly because of his 84 shutouts and a low goals-against average — but largely due to his grit — Glenn Hall was tagged with an awesome nickname: Mr. Goalie.

 That’s quite a tribute because so many have now tended goal in the Bigs, but only one netminder has that moniker.
-It says all you need to know about Mr. Hall.
+It says all you need to know about Glenn Hall.

-Glenn Hall played about one thousand National Hockey League games.
-However, he only donned a mask for fewer than 100 — and that was at the end of his storied career.
+Hall played about one thousand National Hockey League games.
+He only wore a mask, however, for fewer than 100 — and that was at the end of his career.

 Hall spent most of his pro years in the Windy City where, in 1961, he helped his Black Hawks win the Stanley Cup — hockey’s most coveted trophy — snapping the Montreal Canadiens’ amazing cup-winning streak at five.